iridess/questdb.io/tutorial/2022-03-30-forecasting-with-questdb-tensorflow.md

 Series Databases** (TSDBs), which are suitable storage options where data needs to be appended in batches rather than in regular updates.
 They provide [a lot more features](https://questdb.io/blog/2020/11/26/why-timeseries-data/) for storing time series data as compared to traditional databases.
-One choice for the TSDB is [_QuestDB_](https://questdb.io/), an open source time series database with a focus on fast performance and ease of use.
-Some factors that make QuestDB a better choice over other TSDBs include the following:
+For this tutorial, my choice of TSDBs is [_QuestDB_](https://questdb.io/), an open source time series database with a focus on fast performance and ease of use.

-- It reduces hardware and development costs.
-- It is cloud-native.
-- It is an on-premises database.

 ## Implementing Predictive Data Analysis